-Quinoa has become all the rage these days, though the grain is actually one of the oldest grains known to South America.
-As a flour, it’s rich in fiber and protein and effortless to make at home if you have some quinoa on hand.
+As flour, it’s rich in fiber and protein and effortless to make at home if you have some quinoa.

-When used in frying, quinoa flour gives your food a very earthy taste.
-Even though you can use it to fry pretty much anything, it pairs particularly well with chicken!
+When used in frying, quinoa flour gives food a very earthy taste.
+Although you can use it to fry pretty much anything, it pairs particularly well with chicken!

-Use quinoa flour in a 1:1 ratio to regular flour when you are frying.
+Use quinoa flour in a 1:1 ratio to regular flour when frying.
 Add lemon zest to your flour and lemon juice to your batter, and enjoy your healthy and gluten-free fried chicken.